 Many of the nuts will have a little wingy thing attached.
 This connects the nut to the cone.
 Toss it.
 You’ll notice that the nuts range from big to small, and from shiny brown to matte charcoal-black.
 My experience is that the darker the nut is on the outside, the better the nut is inside.
 Toss nuts with holes in them; some bug has gotten to it before you.

 These are the nuts you are looking for:

-That does not mean you should toss the brown nuts, however, but once you crack them you will find you’ll get a larger percentage of aborted nuts with the lighter-colored nuts.
+That does not mean you should toss all the brown nuts, however, but once you crack them you will find you’ll get a larger percentage of aborted nuts with the lighter-colored nuts.
 What’s an aborted nut?
 Apparently, when a gray pine is stressed by heat — this happens mostly at lower elevations — the tree will abort many of its nuts.
 You can’t tell which are good and which are back until you crack them, but this is what the aborted nut looks like:

-To crack a pine nut, you will need a hammer.
+To crack a pine nut, you will need vise grips.
 This is a main reason why gray pine nuts are not sold commercially.
 The shell is thick, and very, very hard.
 You can crack the “good” piñon pine nuts of the desert between your teeth, and some innovative souls in Nevada have designed shellers for them.
 These will not work with the gray pine nut, which has a shell only marginally softer than the dreaded black walnut.